 Moneyline bet explained

-There are three components of a moneyline wager: the favorite, the underdog and “even” or “pick ’em.”
+When looking at potential bets, you will encounter these three components of a moneyline wager: the favorite, the underdog, and “even” or “pick ’em.”

 (1) The favorite